 VFF President, Head of AFC Competition Committee Tran Quoc Tuan (bottom row, right cover) is the one who presented the award to the champion team of the C2 Asian Cup (Photo: AFC).

-The final took place at Bishan Stadium in Singapore, which was rapidly upgraded from 2,800 seats to 10,000 seats just before the final (Photo: AFC).
+The final took place at Bishan Stadium in Singapore, which was upgraded at a dizzying speed from 2,800 seats to 10,000 seats right before the final (Photo: AFC).

-Lion City Sailors' achievement is on par with the final achievement of this tournament by Kuala Lumpur City Club (Malaysia) in 2022.
+Lion City Sailors' achievement is on par with the final achievement of Kuala Lumpur City Club (Malaysia) in this tournament in 2022.
 That year, the Malaysian team lost to Al Seeb (Oman) in the final with a score of 0-3.

 Also in the Asian Cup C2, there are two Vietnamese teams that have reached the semi-finals.
-They are Binh Duong Club in the 2009 season and Hanoi FC in the 2019 season.
+That is Binh Duong Club in the 2009 season and Hanoi FC in the 2019 season.

-This year, in addition to Lion City Sailors reaching the final of the Asian Cup C2, there is another Southeast Asian team present in the final of the continental football cups.
+This year, in addition to Lion City Sailors reaching the final of the AFC Cup C2, there is another Southeast Asian team present in the final of the continental football cups.
 That team is Svay Rieng (Cambodia).
-This team lost in the final of the Asian Cup C3 (AFC Challenge League) a week ago.
+This team lost in the final of the AFC Cup C3 (AFC Challenge League) a week ago.

 Source: https://dantri.com.vn/the-thao/thua-trong-tran-chung-ket-cup-c2-chau-a-clb-singapore-van-di-vao-lich-su-20250519121807477.htm